sigstore/community/MEMBERSHIP.md

   - Code is well tested
   - Tests consistently pass
   - Addresses bugs or issues discovered after code is accepted
-- They can be assigned to issues and PRs, and people can ask members for reviews with a `/cc @username`.
-- Tests can be run against their PRs automatically.

-**Note:** Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the project that they are active in.
+**Note:** Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a *Reviewer* for the project that they are active in.

 ## Reviewer